yysun/apprun/docs/event-pubsub.md

 AppRun is a event system that provides two important functions : _app.run_ and _app.on_. _app.run_ fires events.
 _app.on_ handles events.
 E.g. :

-Module A provides an event handler _print_:
+Module A subscribes to an event _print_:
 ```
 import app from 'apprun';
 export () => app.on('print', e => console.log(e));
 ```
-Module B fires the event _print_:
+Module B publishes the event _print_:
 ```
 import app from 'apprun';
 export () => app.run('print', {});